quintans/eventsourcing/README.md

 `{ _id = 1, aggregate_id = 1, version = 1, events = [ { … }, { … }, { … }, { … } ] }`

-The preferred approach is to transactions.
+The recommended approach is to use transactions.
 This makes it easy to do `In Place Copy-Replace` migrations, to be added in the future.

 ### Snapshots

 I will also use the memento pattern, to take snapshots of the current state, every X events.

-Snapshots is a technique used to improve the performance of the event store, when retrieving an aggregate, but they don't play any part in keeping the consistency of the event store, therefore if we sporadically fail to save a snapshot, it is not a problem, so they can be saved in a separate transaction and in a go routine.
+Snapshots is a technique used to improve the performance of the event store, when retrieving an aggregate, but they don't play any part in keeping the consistency of the event store, therefore if we sporadically fail to save a snapshot, it is not a problem, so they can be saved in a separate transaction and asynchronously.

 ### Write Idempotency